-How We Addressed the Matter in Our Audit To test the accrued research and development expenses, our audit procedures included, among others, testing the completeness and accuracy of the underlying data used in the estimate, including, but not limited to, estimated project duration, research and manufacturing services incurred to date and terms of contractual arrangements.
+How We To test the accrued research and development expenses, our audit procedures included, among others, testing Addressed the the completeness and accuracy of the underlying data used in the estimate, including, but not limited to, estimated project duration, research and manufacturing services incurred to date and terms of contractual in Our Audit arrangements.
 To assess the reasonableness of the data, we corroborated the progress of the clinical trials with Company research and development personnel and obtained third-party evidence supporting the activities performed to date.
 We recalculated the accrual based on executed contracts with the clinical research organizations, contract manufacturing organizations, clinical study sites and collaboration partners.
 We also tested subsequent invoicing received from third parties to assess the impact to the accrual at the balance sheet date and compared that to the Company's estimates.